The ultimate purpose of this page is to discuss our DNA results.

 We have accomplished a lot through our project.

 One major accomplishment is discovering that there were many immigrants who passed on the name Norwood−and that they were not all related.
-By this we have confirmed our suspicions that Marion Norwood Callams work connecting the American Norwoods to her focus of research was in part inaccurate.
-This forces us to look beyond what she did into families she didnt think were worth the trouble of researching or who rejected her when she came to them.
+By this we have confirmed our suspicions that work connecting the American Norwoods to earlier research in England was in part inaccurate.
+This forces us to look beyond that research into Norwood families who have been overlooked in the past.

 We have learned a number of things: